bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 **Adam Jonas**: 00:08:54

-Cool, I don't want to belabor this too long because we got some lower-level stuff to talk about, but maybe let's start with `Schnorr signatures`.
+Cool, I don't want to belabor this too long because we got some lower-level stuff to talk about, but maybe let's start with Schnorr signatures.

 ## Schnorr Signatures

 **Adam Jonas**: 00:09:01

-So we have come up on just about a year, almost to the day, of `Schnorr` and `Taproot` being soft forked into Bitcoin.
+So we have come up on just about a year, almost to the day, of Schnorr and Taproot being soft forked into Bitcoin.
 Where are we at?
 Are we happy with what's happened in the last year?
 How do we feel about it?